 Equipment & Clothing

-The course fee includes use of group technical gear although you should feel free to bring any gear you already have.
+The course fee includes the use of group technical gear although you should feel free to bring any gear you already have.

 The weather encountered on this program varies greatly.
 The list below covers all possibilities.
 Should sunny warm conditions be forecast some items may be unnecessary.
 Remember that weather can change fast so even if the day starts out sunny you may still need rain gear in the afternoon.
 Conditions on the higher climbs on the multi-pitch days are often colder.

 Clothing and Equipment List

 - Camping Equipment (Tent, Sleeping Bag, Thermarest, Cooking Kit, etc.)

 - Backpack (Used to carry your personal gear into the camping spot – 2 to 3 km on the first day)

 - Daypack (large enough for spare clothing, your lunch & personal, and group climbing gear on multi-pitch routes)

 - Clothing allowing for easy and complete range of movement